It’s hard to think of a much more exciting or heartwarming

 the millennia to today.
 The custom is that a baby boy is circumcised and receives

-th day of life if he is in good health.
+his name on the 8th day of life if he is in good health.
 Thank G-d

 that all was aligned and Monty and Daniella and Daniella’s parents Rochel and